Shawn Spears: Early life

 Born and raised in St. Catharines, Ontario, Arneill attended Laura Secord Secondary School.
 He played hockey for over ten years until he decided to leave the sport and enter professional wrestling.
 During his childhood, he was a fan of Rick Rude, Rick Martel, and Mr. Perfect.

 Professional wrestling career

 Early career (2002–2006)

 Arneill trained at the Hart Wrestling School in Cambridge Ontario with Smith Hart, Ike Shaw and Waldo Von Erich and then with Eric Young at the WrestlePlex school before receiving further training from Derek Wylde and Cody Deaner.
 Upon wrestling his debut match in March 2002 as Shawn Spears, he began wrestling for some of the biggest independent wrestling promotions throughout Ontario and the United States, including Border City Wrestling, World Xtreme Wrestling, and Blood Sweat and Ears.
 On February 27, 2005, Arneill made an appearance on an edition of WWE Heat, unsuccessfully teaming with Mikael Yamaha to face The Hurricane and Rosey.

-After sending a tape to World Wrestling Entertainment (WWE) officials, Arneill was called for a try-out in Buffalo, New York.
-He was signed to a developmental contract by WWE following the tryout, on January 21, 2006.
-He made a cameo appearance at Cyber Sunday as an employee called "Stan", who gets superkicked by Shawn Michaels of D-Generation X when Michaels is told that he doesn't understand the meaning of the word "controversial".